-If you want to study at a master's programme in mathematical sciences that satisfy the conditions that it's
+If you want to study at a master’s programme in mathematical sciences that

-- have all teaching in English
+- has all teaching in English

 - and is of very high quality,

-then you've come to the right place.
+then you have come to the right place.

 Tuition-free (EES students)

 The programme is completely free of any charges for anyone that is a citizen in a country that is a member of EU or any of the countries Iceland, Liechtenstein, Norway and Switzerland.

 Students from other countries pay SEK 65000 per semester.
 However, it is possible to apply for a study scholarship that will cover all or part of the tuition fee.

 All teaching at the programme is in English by dedicated and skilled teachers.
 English is the second language in Sweden, and virtually anyone is able and willing to speak English.
 Hence, communicating in everyday life in Sweden is easy for all English speakers.